Welcome to Henderson, Texas

 Located about 50 miles southeast of Tyler on Texas Highway 64 at its intersection with U.S. Highway 259 and Highway 79 is the City of Henderson, the county seat of Rusk County.

-The population of Henderson is about 12,000 residents.
+The population of Henderson is about 13,000 residents according to the 2020 Federal Census.
 Elevation is 512 feet above sea level.

 The town was named for James Pinckney Henderson, the first governor of the state of Texas.
 The downtown business district was designed around the courthouse square, and grew into an important commercial center for the area.